Microwave Frequency Coordination & Licensing

 Our engineering staff can register a Tower or Antenna Structure with the FAA and the FCC.
 Registration is required if the Tower or antenna support structure is over 200 feet above ground or fails the glide slope ratio to an airport.
 Another trigger is if one increases the height of an existing antenna support structure (such as an existing building) by more then 6.1 meters.

 The FCC now requires an Environmental Study for all antenna support structures greater or equal to 163.1 meters in height.
-If the antenna support structure is an existing structure that has not been registered, has existed at the current location without complaints from the general public for at least 3 years and is 163.1 meters or greater in height, a waiver of the Environmental Study can be applied for.
+It shall be the Tower Owners Responsibility to secure the Environmental Study.
+If the antenna support structure is an existing structure that has not been registered, has existed at the current location without complaints from the general public since 2002 and is 163.1 meters or greater in height, a waiver of the Environmental Study can be applied for.

 A database of all towers registered by the FCC is maintained.
 One of the main uses of this information is to find tower rental space for possible repeater, transmit or receive sites.

 We offer monthly Marketing Reports derived from newly licensed stations above 900 MHz.
 This information is offered in hard copy and/or on computer disk.
 Several different software formats allow sorting in various database programs.